 In 1912, Umberto Boccioni, the only sculptor among the Futurists, published his own Manifesto - Futurist Painting Sculpture: Plastic Dynamism (Pittura scultura Futuriste: Dinamismo plastico), which expounded his Bergson-type ideas on intuition, inner being and the relationship of form, motion and space.
 The following year Boccioni produced his masterpiece Unique Forms of Continuity in Space (1913, casts in MoMA New York, Tate London and elsewhere).
 This work vividly depicts the movement of the body, and illustrates his theory of "dynamism", a theme he also explored in other works like Synthesis of Human Dynamism (1912), Spiral Expansion of Speeding Muscles (1913) and Speeding Muscles (1913).

 Futurist art was first exhibited at a show of modern art in Milan (1911).
 The first purely Futurist show was in early 1912 at the Galerie Berhein-Jeune in Paris.
-The show then travelled to the Sackville Gallery London, the Sturm Gallery Berlin, and afterwards to Amerstam, Zurich and Vienna, generating widespread publicity for the movement, thanks largely to Marinetti's promotional flair.
+The show then travelled to the highly influential Sturm Gallery Berlin, founded by Herwarth Walden, and afterwards to Amsterdam, Zurich and Vienna, generating widespread publicity for the movement, thanks largely to Marinetti's promotional flair.

 Malevich (1878-1935) the founder of Suprematism,

 Velimir Khlebnikov and Alexei Kruchenykh (1886-1968).
 The movement endured

 longer in Russia, becoming closely associated with revolutionary politics,